knpuniversity/symfony4/knpu/ep4-security/firewalls-authenticator.md

 a login form, there's a different base class that allows us to... well... do less work!

-Instead of `extends AbstractAuthenticator` use `extends AbtractFormLoginAuthenticator`.
+Instead of `extends AbstractGuardAuthenticator` use `extends AbtractFormLoginAuthenticator`.
 I'll remove the old `use` statement.

 Thanks to this, we no longer need `onAuthenticationFailure()`, `start()` or